About TCDE

 Authors should use the deauthor.sty document style provided by the Data Engineering Bulletin.

-Authors should begin papers with
+Authors should begin papers with:

-and use at least the following packages
+They should use at least the following packages

 \usepackage{deauthor,times,graphicx}